masifrazzaq/test/README.md

 # 1. Introduction

 In Mining Minds the sensory data is modelled ontologically in the form of RDF Triples.
+The Mining Minds Context Ontology (MMCO) models context for human behavior identification in order to enable the provision of personalized health and wellness services in Mining Minds.
+Since many researchers have proposed widely-accepted definitions of context, and through this interpretations of context have arisen.
+In Mining Minds, human context is understood as any information characterizing the physical, mental and social situation of a person which enables the identification of human behavior.
+Furthermore, human context is here categorized into two different levels of abstraction: low-level context (LLC) and high-level context (HLC).
+HLC has further two main classes, Physical Activity high level context (PA-HLC) and nutrition high level context (N-HLC).

-aims to represent ontologies and data described using ontologies as a Neo4j graph.
-SciGraph reads ontologies with [owlapi](http://owlapi.sourceforge.net/) and ingests ontology formats available to owlapi (OWL, RDF, OBO, TTL, etc).
+HMMCO  ontologies with [owlapi](http://owlapi.sourceforge.net/) and ingests ontology formats available to owlapi (OWL, RDF, OBO, TTL, etc).
-Have a look at [how SciGraph translates some simple ontologies](https://github.com/SciGraph/SciGraph/wiki/Neo4jMapping).
+Have a look at [how SciGraph translates some simple ontologies](http://www.miningminds.re.kr/lifelog/context/context-v2.5.owl).

 Goals:
 * OWL 2 Support